 Buddy up for these 15 partner exercises you can do with a friend; no equipment needed!
 A FUN, total body workout that includes partner planks, push ups, squats, lunges and more.
 Grab your best friend, workout buddy or significant other and knock out these partner exercises for a quick, 15-minute bodyweight workout.

-On days I need some extra motivation to get moving, I grab Tim (my husband) or a friend to join me!
+On days I need some extra motivation to get moving, I grab my husband or a friend to join me.
+There are so many benefits to a partner workout:

 These 15 partner exercises are the perfect way to get your friends and family moving over the holidays or on family vacation (when you don’t have access to a full gym).